o-jasper/o-jasper-luakit-stuff/listview/readme.md

 # List view lib / messages lib

-Intention to make a messages/list view lib.
+Intention to make a fairly general messages/list view lib.

-Not sure if i can get the generality want to call it a list view lib.
+To be applied to... well whatever might use SQL to store data.
+Particularly thinking of chat clients and history/bookmarks for now.

 ## Search
-Search terms `AND`.
-Explicitly strings `"..."` are taken as whole.
+Search terms are anded.
+Explicit strings `""` are taken as whole.
 `keyword:...` uses the below keyword.
 That may also have a space inbetween or utilize an explicit strings.
 Search is not well-tested yet, and intended as user-interface.
 Expect that it may change.
 Implemented in